abv-ps/HillelPythonHomework/README.md

 Submit a file with the code or a link to a repository (GitHub, GitLab, etc.).

 Complete each task number in a separate file.

+Second homework is:

+Task 1: Checking object types and attributes

+1) Write a function analyze_object(obj) that takes any object and outputs:

+The type of the object.
+A list of all methods and attributes of the object.
+The type of each attribute.

+2) Implement a call_function(obj, method_name, *args) function that takes an object, a method name as a string, and any arguments for this method.
+The function must call the corresponding object method and return the result.